-Cinder blocks are a popular building material for many projects such as foundations, garden walls, fire pits, retaining walls, benches and more.
+Cinder blocks are a popular building material for many different projects.
+They are typically used as an essential building material when creating building foundations, garden walls, fire pits, retaining walls, benches, a raised garden bed, and so many more structures.

-While there’s the standard design that looks like a square figure 8, there are actually many different cinder block designs, shapes and sizes.
-We set them out below.
+While the most commonly recognized cinder block design looks like a square figure eight, there are actually many different cinder block designs, as well as shapes and sizes.

 Cinder Block Dimensions Chart

-Note: when calculating how many cinder blocks you need, you must take into account space for mortar in between the blocks.
+Note: when calculating how many cinder blocks are needed for a project, one must take into account space for mortar in between the cinder blocks.

 When were cinder blocks invented?
 Who invented cinder blocks?